Vyral/monte-mohr-recruiting/_posts/2021-12-27-attitude-and-communication-in-real-estate.md

 {% include excerpt.html %}

 Recently, we had the pleasure of hosting Alissa Thompson on our podcast.
-Today, we’re sharing part three of that episode with you.
+Today we’re sharing part three of that episode with you.
 We discuss how to deal with other agents who try to bully you, communication in the real estate world, and much more.&nbsp;

 **You can watch the full excerpt above, or you can skip to each topic using the timestamps provided below:**

-0:05 — Dealing with bullying agents&nbsp;
+0:05 — Dealing with agents who try to bully you&nbsp;

 1:34 — Why you should always communicate with the other agent&nbsp;